 |Democratic Republic of Congo||01/01/1997||31/01/1975|

 |Venezuela - Bolivarian Republic of||01/01/1995||12/09/1995|

-A subsequent request D contains the same invention as the previous application DA if the person skilled in the art can "apprehend" the object claimed from the previous application (Cass. com. of 31 January 2012, No. 11-10924, Time sport c.
+A subsequent request DU contains the same invention as the earlier application DA if one skilled in the art can "apprehend" the object claimed from the previous application (Cass. com. of 31 January 2012, No. 11-10924, Time sport c.
 Go Sport), ie to deduce the object claimed from the previous application:

 - directly (Cass. com. of November 6, 2012, No. 11-19375, Time sport c.
 Intersport);